Signature scents, music, mannequins wearing the latest styles…

 In ecommerce, it’s all about establishing a strong post-purchase experience, from offering fast and affordable shipping to putting extra care in the unboxing experience.

-In this article, you will learn what the fulfillment experience entails and how you can optimize your supply chain to enhance the customer experience.
+In this article, you will learn what the fulfilment experience entails and how you can optimise your supply chain to enhance the customer experience.

-The fulfillment experience refers to the process of picking, packing, and shipping packages to customers to get orders delivered efficiently and accurately.
+The fulfilment experience refers to the process of picking, packing, and shipping packages to customers to get orders delivered efficiently and accurately.

-The customer experience relies on successful ecommerce fulfillment.
+The customer experience relies on successful ecommerce fulfilment.
 Even though the customer doesn’t see this process in motion, supply chain efficiency impacts the customer’s unboxing experience and is tied to brand loyalty.

-Below outlines the order fulfillment stages that influence a customer’s experience with your online brand.
+Below outlines the order fulfilment stages that influence a customer’s experience with your online brand.